 Repairs You Can Do at Home

-• Changing Your Oil
+- Changing Your Oil

 Changing the oil in your car is one of the most basic and essential tasks you can do at home.
 With the right tools (an oil filter wrench, a drain pan, and a funnel), this job can be completed in under an hour.
-Make sure to refer to your vehicle’s manual for the correct oil type and quantity.
+Make sure to refer to your vehicle’s manual for the correct oil type and quantity. - Replacing Air Filters

 Replacing your engine or cabin air filter is straightforward and doesn’t require any special tools.
 A clean air filter improves engine performance and increases fuel efficiency.
-Most car manuals will indicate how frequently this needs to be done, and it’s an easy task for any DIY enthusiast.
+Most car manuals will indicate how frequently this needs to be done, and it’s an easy task for any DIY enthusiast. - Changing a Flat Tire

 Every driver should know how to change a flat tire, especially in emergencies.
 With a spare tire, jack, and lug wrench, you can get back on the road in no time.
-However, ensure that your spare tire is in good condition and that you periodically check it to avoid surprises when you need it most.
+However, ensure that your spare tire is in good condition and that you periodically check it to avoid surprises when you need it most. - Replacing Windshield Wipers

 Windshield wipers wear down over time and can easily be replaced in a few minutes.
 All you need is to purchase the right size wiper blades for your vehicle, and most models come with instructions for easy installation.